September 25 - October 30

 Spooky STEAM - Saturday, Oct.
 30 from 9 a.m. to 2 p.m.

 STEAM activities get a Halloween reboot during this Tinkertober installment that brings pumpkin-carving with power tools and a deep dive into forensic osteology with Skeletons: Museum of Osteology.
 Attendees also can experience what it’s like to traverse a cave with CaveSim.
 Creaturealm Oklahoma brings Cosimo the Celestial Wizard to demonstrate the ways technology, engineering and puppetry combine to create amazing creatures.

 What is tinkering?

+Tinkering is a valuable form of learning powered by exploration and discovery.
 Have you ever repaired something that was broken?
 Toyed with a recipe?
 Taken something apart just to see what was inside?
 That's tinkering!

 Guests of all ages will have the opportunity to get hands-on with a variety of activities from using raw materials and tools to create unique machines to launching rockets and art exploration, plus numerous crafting and building options.